Team3128/info/README.md

 During the team's activities, all Canyon Crest Academy school rules are in effect while on-campus or off-campus.
 Our team also follows the requirements listed in FIRST's Youth Protection Program.
 Members who behave in a manner that is lower than the standards set by Team 3128 will face disciplinary action including removal from the team.

+#### Reporting Code Violations

+All students, mentors, and parents who are aware of a violation of our Code of Condcut, or is in doubt about whether or not a behavior is appropriate, is required to immediately consult a Lead Mentor or Canyon Crest Academy Administrator.

 #### Rules & Safety Agreement

 All members that participate in Team 3128's activities must sign (physically or electronically) our Rules & Safety Agreement stating that they will adhere to all rules and guidelines stated in this document.
 Each year two *crash course* meetings will be held that overviews the team's general workflow and guidelines that members must follow.
 At that time members will be required to agree to the Rules & Safety Agreement.